 13 Tips to Support Your Socially Worried Child

 Some children who are considered shy are highly sensitive, meaning very aware of and strongly affected by their environment.
 Others are introverted, meaning that they need time away from other people to renew their energy.
-Some children are so absorbed in their own projects and ideas that they're less interested in social interaction.
-Other children who are described as shy want very much to connect socially but feel awkward or anxious.
-And of course, there can be overlap among children who fit these descriptions.
+Some children are so absorbed in their own projects and ideas that they're simply less interested in social interaction.

 1. Nurture your child by noticing her needs and responding to them.